-We have a decent amount of research on medical marijuana’s ability to treat conditions like pain and seizures, but what about autism?
+There’s a fair amount of research on medical marijuana’s ability to treat conditions like pain and seizures, but what about autism?
 Researchers at the Children’s Hospital of Philadelphia (CHOP) want to find out how medical marijuana can treat autism symptoms.

-CHOP plans to work with Australian research firm Zelda Therapeutics to conduct a study on autism and medical marijuana.
+CHOP is working with Australian research firm Zelda Therapeutics to conduct a study on autism and medical marijuana.
 By using CHOP’s research infrastructure, they’ll observe existing patients who have autism to understand the drug’s effects.

-The Children’s Hospital of Philadelphia established its first research building in 1922.
-This facility started a legacy of research on children’s health issues when they created the first pediatric research department in the country in 1972.
+The Children’s Hospital of Philadelphia established the first pediatric research department in the United States in 1972.
 Many of the staff at CHOP are also faculty members at the University of Pennsylvania, an established Ivy League university.
 CHOP’s breakthroughs include methods for changing sickle-shaped blood cells, the development of a balloon catheter for cardiology and the creation of vaccines for measles, mumps and rubella.

 CHOP collaborates with the University of Pennsylvania to run The Center for Autism Research (CAR), which develops effective treatments, educates patients and trains future autism researchers.
 They employ a multidisciplinary team to cover every aspect of the disorder.

 Australia’s research firm Zelda Therapeutics focuses specifically on medicinal cannabis.
 As a leader in medical marijuana studies, they have conducted research with establishments all over the world.
 They worked on a study in Chile that also concentrated on marijuana medicine for autism, so their work with CHOP isn’t their first experience with the subject.